micro-os-plus/web-jekyll/pages/user-manual/threads.md

 th_func(void* args)
 {
   while (true)
     {
       // Do something useful.
     }

   return nullptr;
 }

-// Static storage for the thread object. std::aligned_storage<sizeof(thread), alignof(thread)>::type th1;
+// Global static storage for the thread object instance.
+// This storage is set to 0 as any uninitialised variable. std::aligned_storage<sizeof(thread), alignof(thread)>::type th1;

 int